lady-evernight/pybulkmailer/README.md

 pycert
 ======

-Certificate maker for PythonPH Events (pycon, public python training, etc.)
+Certificate maker for Certificate maker for PyCon PH and other PythonPH events

 A script that accepts a CSV file which contains a list of attendee names and emails then outputs multiple PDFs (certificate of attendance)